-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Mathematical models are known to address specific questions on a disease.
 Epidemiological models are useful for the prediction of the spread or incidence of an infectious disease.
 Furthermore, they can also be used to determine the sensitivity of predictions and uncertainties associated with them in parameter values.